 DIY Painting Guide For Beginners

 It has a lot of discussion about painting, colors, the right tools to use, the best season and so on.
-However, nothing can be handier than a guide that lists everything down in the simplest possible manner.
+However, nothing can be handier than a painting guide that lists everything down in the simplest possible manner.
 DIY enthusiasts often complain about not the lack of information available to them.
 With different painting suggestions pouring in from left, right and center – it can be easier.
 Here are some tips, when you take a painting project to do it all by yourself.

 Before You Begin: Preparation Work for Painting

 - Begin with patching any holes or dents.
 Be sure that every wet material you have used has been dried totally.

 - Also, be sure any cracked paint is scraped away and sand the area smooth.

 - You may have some walls that are dirty and you don’t like to be painting on a dusty surface.
 Of course, we are talking about bathroom or kitchen walls.
 So before painting, we have to take a cloth and start cleaning.

 - Caulk will help fill gaps between walls and trim.
 For any wood-related issues, you have to use wood filler & wait for it to dry.